adityabham/adityabham.github.io/index.markdown

 Hi, I’m Aditya.
 Welcome to my personal website!
 I recently graduated from Northeastern University (May 2021) with a Bachelor's Degree in Electrical Engineering.
-I am passionate about the areas of machine learning, Bayesian statistics, signal processing, and high performance computing and am currently a student at Duke University pursuing a Master's  Degree in Electrical and Computer Engineering, specializing in machine learning and data analytics.
+I am passionate about the areas of machine learning, Bayesian statistics, programming and high performance computing and am currently a student at Duke University pursuing a Master's Degree in Electrical and Computer Engineering, specializing in machine learning and data analytics.
 I’m originally from Livingston, New Jersey, and graduated from Livingston High School in 2016.
 In my free time, I enjoy watching/playing basketball, reading, producing music, and spending time with my friends.